jcorbaley/Netflix-Recommendation-Engine/README.md

-# Netflix-Recommendation-Engine
+# Fake News Detection

-This is a recommendation engine created with a Netflix dataset.
+This is a program created to determine in a news article is fake or real.